Worldly Treat

 • Unlike the classic roll bread, this banana roll is refined sugar-free.

-• These banana rolls will elevate any menu, whether you serve creamy squash soup, a hearty tikka masala sauce, or tasty lamb chops.
+• These banana rolls will elevate any menu, whether you serve creamy butternut squash and carrot soup, a hearty masala sauce, or tasty lamb chops.

 • You can make it dairy-free by substituting the butter for oil.